SHOWING 1 - 1 OF 1 RESULTS

 USAREUR REGULATION (UR 190-1, 18 Jun 20) prescribes policy and procedures for licensing privately owned vehicles (POV), drivers, and registering POVs in the Federal Republic of Germany under the Supplemental Agreement (SA) to the NATO Status of Forces Agreement (SOFA).

 Hands-free devices must be used while operating a motor vehicle on ALL military installations worldwide.
-If caught using a cell phone while driving will result in an automatic 7 day License suspension.
+If caught using a cell phone while driving will result in an automatic 7 day License suspension. >Cell phone use is ILLEGAL in EUROPE not just on military installations.

 All drivers must present evidence of insurance which must cover the vehicle and the driver.